-Which are the best lightweight pants for a business casual office?
+Which are the best lightweight pants for a work — specifically, a business casual office?
 For some of us, the warmer months mean biking, hiking, kickball, competing in triathlons, and many more activities that are likely to leave us with a few scratches, bumps, and bruises.